Sai-Moen/rawaccel-profiles/README.md

 ## Usage

+### Note on Anti-Virus / Anti-Cheat

+Just like with RawAccel, your Anti-Virus may not take kindly to unkown executables, and this time it's much more likely to flag since this program is not signed.

+Likewise, for Anti-Cheat, this program is also much more likely to get blocked than RawAccel, as it's effectively an unsigned python program running in the background, which AC could find suspicious.
+If you fear getting banned for having it in the background, then I suggest quitting out before going in-game.
+With a shortcut to the program on the desktop, it should still be faster to use than manually applying profiles to `writer.exe`.

+### Running the program

 When the executable is run, you will get a small icon in the system tray, which is the RawAccel logo.
 Upon right-clicking it, you will see multiple options: